beckychan92/twitterC/README.md

    - [X] Contains the user header view
    - [X] Contains a section with the users basic stats: # tweets, # following, # followers
 - [X] Home Timeline: Tapping on a user image should bring up that user's profile page
-- [0.5] Compose Page: User can compose a new tweet by tapping on a compose button.
+- [X] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **optional** features are implemented: